JosephiusX/Yelp-Talk/README.md

         ??????????????? no token shown when user created  probally why auth isint working for anything
         ************ i neglected to generate auth token when i added try catch to create user route - issue resolved

-        audate send to send the topic : res.status(201).send(topic)
+        update send to send the topic : res.status(201).send(topic)

         in topic model add ref to user:
                 ref: 'User'

         add virtual attribute to user schema

+Authenticating task endpoints

+        add auth to /tasks/:id :
+                now users can only lookup tasks that they created

+        left off at 6:01

+how to assign a phrase to a selected topic idea

+        i will need topicIsSelected() middleware
+                topicIsSelected() {
+                        if topic show page is selected
+                        set the owner of the phrase to be the topic }

+        I will need to setup a topic/phrase one to many relationship.